Pratibha-Nevhare/DinctionaryApp/README.md

 - Search for word meanings
 - View part of speech, definitions, examples, and antonyms
 - Read more about the word on external sources
+-
+- **Responsive Design:** The application is designed to work seamlessly on devices of all sizes, including desktops, tablets, and smartphones.

 ## Usage:
 1. Enter a word in the search box.